mrmatho/da-slides/pages/databases-2.md

 3. Write SQL queries to:
     - Return the names of all customers who have placed an order
-    - Calculate the total amount spent by each customer
+    - Calculate the total amount charged for each order